 New law on reviews: Consequences for “bullsh*tting your way to number 1”

-A few years ago, a journalist for Vice Magazine went viral with an article about how he turned his shed into London’s top-related restaurant on TripAdvisor.
+A few years ago, a journalist for Vice Magazine went viral with an article about how he turned his shed into London’s top-rated restaurant on TripAdvisor.
 How did he do it?

 The Shed eventually did open – for one night only – and the journalist secured a deal for his first book: How to bullsh*t your way to number 1.

 Whether you admire the chutzpah required to pull off such a stunt or not, the episode showed that it was too easy to manipulate reviews to boost your business’ profile and influence where consumers decide to spend their money.
-However, from April 2025, this will get harder, when the majority of the consumer aspects of the Digital Markets, Competition and Consumers Act 2024 (DMCCA) come into force, including specific provisions relating to “fake reviews”.
+This is set to change, after the consumer review provisions in the Digital Markets, Competition and Consumers Act 2024 (DMCCA) came into force on 6 April 2025.

 What’s changing?

 If you publish consumer reviews on your company’s website or any other medium, or commission or incentivise others to provide such reviews, this law is relevant to you.
-The CMA issued draft guidance to help traders comply with the new law on 11 December 2024.
-Given the short time frame between now and 6 April, it makes sense to start preparing now (if you haven’t already), rather than waiting for this guidance to be finalised.
+The CMA issued its final guidance to help traders comply with the new law on 4 April (a mere 2 days before the new legal regime began).
+While the final guidance does not contain any major updates from the draft guidance published on 11 December 2024, there are some changes in emphasis, now reflected in this updated article.

 The new law